laurence1126/resume-latex/README.md

 ## Resume (Template) by LaTeX
 ### About This Project
-This Project provides a LaTeX template for one-page resume (CV).
-Users may choose to switch to a fancier style.
+This project provides a LaTeX template for one-page resume (CV).
+Users may choose to switch to a fancier style (Font Awesome 5 Pro Desktop Edition is needed).